Lupus-in-fabula-studios/Yarnslator/README.md

 # Yarnslator
  A tool to help with Yarn localization.
+Features:

+ -A sorting system to help you easily find nodes you need to edit, saving you from having to scour spreadsheets with hundreds of entries
+ -Editing directly withing the Unity Engine, allowing for a less cumbersome workflow

 # How to use
  -Copy the repository into the Unity Editor